hang07020/non_target_boundary_attack/README.md

 This repository contains modified code from the original [Boundary Attack (ResNet)](https://github.com/greentfrapp/boundary-attack) to implement **Non-Target Boundary Attack**.

-Overlapping parts with the original code are not commented.
 The repository includes multiple experiments using different initial images for Non-Target Boundary Attack.

 ---